flyteorg/flyte/docs/core_concepts/tasks/map_tasks.md

 ```{eval-rst}
 .. tags:: Intermediate
 ```
+If you need to parallelize a task, you can use the {py:func}`~flytekit.map_task` construct.
+A mappable task is one that takes in a single argument and produces some output.
 Using a map task in Flyte allows for the execution of a pod task or a regular task across a series of inputs within a single workflow node.
 This capability eliminates the need to create individual nodes for each instance, leading to substantial performance improvements.

 Map tasks find utility in diverse scenarios, such as: